underlines/awesome-ml/llm-tools.md

 - [torchchat](https://github.com/pytorch/torchchat) CLI interaction with LLMs such as llama, mistral and more using pytorch execution on linux, android, osx and ios supporting multiple quantization types, rest API, gat and generate
 - [MaxsAistudio](https://github.com/stringandstickytape/MaxsAistudio/) Maxime Labonne's Windows native C# based LLM UI for chatting with ollama, OpenAI, Anthropic, Groq and Gemini models with many features including conversation management, templating, embedding retrieval, diagramming etc
 - [Screen Pipe](https://github.com/louis030195/screen-pipe) library providing screen, audio and microphone capture stored in an embedding DB and used during query time via a web and desktop frontend as a rewind ai or windows copilot alternative
 - [gollama](https://github.com/sammcj/gollama) command line tool to manage ollama models and linking them to LMStudio
+- [gpt_mobile](https://github.com/Taewan-P/gpt_mobile) android mobile app to chat with multiple LLMs at once supporting BYOK for OpenAI, Anthropic and Gemini API with local chat history

 ## Web GUIs